anndreww/anndreww/README.md

 - 👋 Hi, I’m @anndreww
-- 👀 I’m interested in social media and web design
+- 👀 I’m interested in social media marketing and web design

 <!---
 anndreww/anndreww is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.